Random matrices: Algebraic geometry

 \subsubsection{Higher genus}

-A Riemann surface $\Sigma$ of genus ${g}\geq 2$ can be mapped to a polygon with $4 g$ sides in the hyperbolic plane $\mathcal{H}$, whose sides are glued pairwise.
-That polygon is a model of the quotient of $\mathcal{H}$ by a discrete group $\Gamma$ of hyperbolic isometries, and

-All meromorphic functions on $\frac{\mathcal{H}}{\Gamma}$ can be written in terms of theta functions -- higher genus generalizations of elliptic functions~\cite{Fay:1973}.
+Poincar\'e's uniformization theorem asserts that a Riemann surface $\Sigma$ of genus ${g}\geq 2$ can be holomorphically mapped to a right angles polygon with $4 g$ sides in the Poincar\'e hyperbolic disc $\mathcal{H}$, whose sides are glued pairwise.
+That polygon is a fundamental domain of the quotient of $\mathcal{H}$ by a discrete group $\Gamma$ of hyperbolic isometries, so that $\Sigma \sim \frac{\mathcal{H}}{\Gamma}$.
+Meromorphic functions on $\frac{\mathcal{H}}{\Gamma}$ can be written in terms of Theta functions -- higher genus generalizations of elliptic functions.
+(See \cite{Fay:1973} for more details.)
+For example, a Riemann surface of genus $2$ can be mapped to an octagon in the Poincar\'e disc: